marcduiker/azure-functions-university/lessons/cosmosdb.md

 ```

 The previous code sets the services container including the CosmosClientBuilder object, also reads the configuration from the local.settings.json file.
 We are not binding the settings configuration to any custom type, but that is also something that can be done in the `Configure` method.
-Notice the usage od the `WithConnectionModeDirect` for the `CosmosClientBuilder`.
-This connection mode is the recommended to have a better performance.
-More about connection mode at the [official docs] (https://docs.microsoft.com/en-us/azure/cosmos-db/sql-sdk-connection-modes)
+Notice the usage of the `WithConnectionModeDirect` for the `CosmosClientBuilder`.
+This connection mode is the recommended for better performance.
+More about connection mode at the [official docs.](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-sdk-connection-modes)

 6.2 Add a new Azure Function manually with Http trigger.